smolcluster

 • Weights & Biases Integration - Automatic tracking of training metrics, gradient norms, and hardware utilization

-• Web Interface - React-based chat UI for GPT inference
+• Web Interface - React-based chat UI for GPT inference with real-time streaming responses

 Demo